nfmcclure/tensorflow_cookbook/08_Convolutional_Neural_Networks/06_Deepdream/readme.md

-Deepdream in Tensorflow
+Deepdream in TensorFlow
 =======================

 Note: There is no new code in this script.
-It originates from the Tensorflow tutorial [located here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/tutorials/deepdream).
+It originates from the TensorFlow tutorial [located here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/tutorials/deepdream).
 However, this code is modified slightly to run on Python 3.
 The code is also commented very heavily to explain, line-by-line, what occurs in the deepdream demo.

 Here are some potential outputs.